Seahawks mailbag: Examining the potential roles for DK Metcalf, L.J. Collier and Shaquem Griffin

 METCALF

-As the offseason program ended, Seattle’s typical starters in three-receiver sets — which the Seahawks used 66 percent of the time last season, according to sharpfootballstats.com — were Tyler Lockett, David Moore and Jaron Brown.
+As the offseason program ended, Seattle’s typical starters in three-receiver sets — which the Seahawks used 66% of the time last season, according to sharpfootballstats.com — were Tyler Lockett, David Moore and Jaron Brown.

 Carroll and others raved about the offseason being had by Moore and Brown, who each had some moments of flashy productivity last year — especially Moore — but also went fairly long periods of not producing much at all.